DFE-Digital/teacher-services-cloud/documentation/Ingress-controller-upgrade.md

 ```
 make test terraform-apply CONFIRM_TEST=yes
 ```
-- At this point monitor your cluster as well as curl response and make sure it return and cycle `200` .
+- At this point monitor your cluster as well as curl response and make sure it returns and cycle `200` .
 - You will also see the pod recreated through its life cucle below:

         ```